Multi-Sensory HMI for Human-Centric Industrial Digital Twins: A 6G Vision of Future Industry: Digital Twin for 6G-Empowered I4.0

 Research interest on the topic of DT has been explosively increasing over the past decade, spreading into various industrial branches, mainly including aviation, healthcare, and manufacturing.
 As a comprehensive survey~\cite{barricelli2019survey} shows, the early works were dominantly concentrating on aviation, where the expense of field experiments usually goes beyond affordability, which has encouraged the first burst of research efforts on DT.
 Since 2016, however, the focus has overwhelming shifted to the applications of manufacturing and precision medicine.

-Despite the common vague opinion that each DT represents its corresponding PT, which we have referred to at the beginning of this paper, an universal agreement on the definition of DT is still in absence.
-As pointed out by \cite{barricelli2019survey}: out of the 75 papers reviewed in that survey, 44 did not give any explicit definition for the concept, while the rest 31 were providing 29 different versions.
-Taking one more step beyond the analysis by the authors of \cite{barricelli2019survey}, we can further observe that among the 31 papers that explicitly define DT, 23 are focusing on the field of smart manufacturing, highlighting various key points including integrated system, cyber-cloning, information connections, comprehensive digital construct, simulation test, and virtual replica.
+Despite the common vague opinion that each DT represents its corresponding PT, a universal agreement on the definition of DT is still absent.
+As pointed out by \cite{barricelli2019survey}: out of the 75 papers it reviewed, 44 did not give any explicit definition for the concept, with the rest 31 providing 29 different versions.
+Taking one more step beyond this analysis, we can further observe that among the 31 papers that explicitly define DT, 23 are focusing on the field of smart manufacturing, but highlighting various key points including integrated system, cyber-cloning, information connections, comprehensive digital construct, simulation test, and virtual replica.
 Through this superficial mist of a divergence (or even chaos) in opinions about the very same term, we see in DT a wild force driving the modern industry, especially its manufacturing sector, into the new era of future industry.
 In this paper, we generally refer as DT \emph{a digital replica of a living or non-living entity, whose virtual representation reflects all the relevant dynamics, characteristics, critical components and important properties of the original entity throughout its life cycle}~\cite{daria2021expanded}.